On a model for the Navier--Stokes equations using magnetization variables: Global well-posedness for a model system

-\begin{theorem} For any $w_0\in \dot H^{1/2}$ there exists a unique strong solution of \re{eqBurgersW1} on $[0,T)$ for some $T>0$. \end{theorem} The proof of this follows the method of \cite{Calderon_1990} (See also \cite{Chemin_book_2006} or \cite{Marin-Rubio_JCR_Sad_2013} for expositions) in which we decompose the equations into a heat part and a nonlinear part with vanishing initial data.
+\begin{theorem} For any $w_0\in \dot H^{1/2}$ there exists a unique $H^{1/2}$-solution, $w$, of \re{eqBurgersW1} on $[0,T)$ for some $T>0$.
+In addition, $w\in C([0,T);H^{1/2})$. \end{theorem} The proof of this follows the method of \cite{Calderon_1990} (See also \cite{Chemin_book_2006} or \cite{Marin-Rubio_JCR_Sad_2013} for expositions) in which we decompose the equations into a heat part and a nonlinear part with vanishing initial data.